rambo/nfc_lock/README.md

     INSERT INTO keys VALUES ("04212f69b21e80", 1);

 In reality you will generate this file based on your person registry (keep track of validity times etc there, then regenerate the keydb for the door).

-NOTE: While we use **unsigned** 64bit integers for ACL flags SQLite integers are always signed.